stevevillardi/Logic.Monitor/README.md

 Windows PowerShell module for accessing the LogicMonitor REST API.

 NOTE: This is a personal project and is not an offically supported LogicMonitor integration.
-If an official LM PS module if of interest I suggest entering your feedback within your LM portal so interest can be recored.
+If an official LM PS module is of interest I suggest entering your feedback within your LM portal so interest can be recored.
 Any bugs/issues with this module should be reported via a submitted issue within the Logic.Monitor repo along with any feature requests.

 This project is also published in the PowerShell Gallery at https://www.powershellgallery.com/packages/Logic.Monitor/.